The grip envelope: why you can't brake hard and turn hard

 What PaceBoss can show you

 PaceBoss can't see slip angle, brake pressure, throttle position, or steering rate.
-What it can show, when you exceed the grip envelope habitually, is the downstream signature:
+What it shows, when you exceed the grip envelope habitually:

-• One sector consistently slow vs the cohort.
+- One sector consistently slow vs the cohort.
 The SectorsChip thermometer is half-empty for that sector and full for the others.
-Likely interpretation: you're losing grip somewhere in that sector.
 Necessary, not sufficient — PaceBoss can't tell you whether it's understeer mid-corner or overbraking on entry.

-• High lap-to-lap variance (low consistency).
+- High lap-to-lap variance (low consistency).
 Scattered laps on the pace-trend chart.
-Likely interpretation: you're not landing inside the envelope consistently.
-Sometimes you find it; sometimes you exceed it and slide.
+Sometimes you find the envelope; sometimes you exceed it and slide.

 Common ACC examples